ZhiqiZhang1229/ZhiqiZhang1229.github.io/_pages/about.md

 3. [The Impacts of Recommendations on Consumption and Creation on Online Content-Sharing Platforms](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4915562), with Zhiyu Zeng, Dennis Zhang, Tat Chan.

-4. Bias in Offline Retailing Experiments: Evidence and Solution, with Jiayi Zhang, Ruohan Zhan, Dennis Zhang, work in progress.

 Conference Talks
 =====
 **Deep Learning for Policy Targeting with Continuous Treatment**